woodystock/learner-materials-react-props-and-state/activities/activity-5.md

 Let's break it down. 🔨

-- We are passing `props` into our `<CatCard props={cat}/>`
+- We are passing `props` into our cat card: `<CatCard props={cat}/>`

-- We pass these into our CatCard functions parameters `function CatCard(props)`
+- Our CatCard receives these props through its parameters: `function CatCard(props)`

-- We access these properties through object [dot notation](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/Property_accessors).
+- In our component, we access these properties through object [dot notation](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/Property_accessors).
 Because these properties are nested we have to go into props then props again to access each cat `props.props.cat`.

 - We insert these properties into our JSX using curly braces {}